Journey Activity Report

 2. From the Journeys section, select Journey Activity.

 3. After you set filters, select Apply filters to update the data shown on the page.
-If you want to reset filters, you can select Load default filters.
+If you want to reset filters, you can select Reset to default.

 4. You can select to Download report at this point so you can share with others in your organization.